- B.Sc., Western Washington University

-We are interested in chemical routes to creating nanostructured materials and manipulating their surface chemistries.
-Our work requires skills in synthesis and characterization of these materials.
-We commonly use electron and optical microscopy, scanning probe microscopy, surface spectroscopy, and diffraction techniques to characterize the composition and form of the nanostructures.
-Students also develop skills in micro- and nanofabrication to direct the assembly of nanostructures, to pattern nanostructured materials, to fabricate device structures, and to measure physical properties of these nanostructures.
+Students in the Gates Research Group acquire hands-on experience in the synthesis and characterization of nanoscale materials.
+We typically use a series of electron microscopy, scanning probe microscopy, surface spectroscopy, and diffraction techniques to characterize the composition and form of the nanostructures.
+Students may also develop skills in micro- and nanofabrication to pattern materials, to prepare microfluidic and electronic devices, to direct the self-assembly of nanostructures, and to measure the physical properties of these nanostructures.

 Future courses may be subject to change.